If you want to know what to do in the Cameron Highlands in one day then this is for you?

 There are a few bars on the main strip (you’ll know where that is there’s only one main road) so just head there for a few drinks.

 So if like us you only have a day in the Cameron Highlands then this is a way to see some of the best things in the Cameron Highlands.

-If you’re looking for a Cameron Highlands hotel or homestay then Tanah Rata is the place I would recommend staying as there is a lot of choice.
+If you’re looking for a Cameron Highlands hotel or homestay then Tanah Rata is the place I would recommend staying as there is a lot of choices.

-The whole area is very close to each other as far as the attractions go there.
+The whole area is very close to each other as far as the Cameron Highlands attractions go.

-This is a decent guide some hiking places in Malaysia including the Cameron Highlands.
-In case you have more time and want to hit a trail or 2.
+This is a decent guide for some hiking places in Malaysia including the Cameron Highlands.
+In case you have more time and want to hit a trail or two.

 Have a good trip!

 If you liked this article about how to spend one day in the Cameron Highlands a share would be appreciated! –